odai92/reading-notes102/README.md

         <ul>
             <li>
-                Here you can find my GitHub Profile: <a href="https://github.com/odai92/reading-notes"> Odai Github </a>
+                Here you can find my GitHub Profile: <a href="https://github.com/odai92/reading-notes"> Odai's Github </a>
             </li>
             <li>
-                Here you can find my FaceBook Profile: <a href="https://web.facebook.com/Odai.Qudah.18">Odai's FaceBook </a>
+                Here you can find my FaceBook Profile: <a href="https://facebook.com/Odai.Qudah.18">Odai's FaceBook </a>
             </li>
             <li>
                 Here you can find my Instagram Account: <a href="https://instagram.com/3odai92">Odai's Instagram</a>